Looking for a trusted Removals Company to Switzerland from London?

 - The second is for citizens of all other countries (so-called Third States).
 Citizens from these countries must have a guaranteed work contract from an employer as well as the appropriate work visa before entering the country.
 Having a job offer alone is not enough to guarantee a permit.

-- Family members of a permit holder are allowed to stay and reside in Switzerland as well, regardless of nationality.
+- Family members of a permit holder are allowed to stay and reside here as well, regardless of nationality.
 Family members include a spouse, descendants under age 21 or dependents over whom custody or care is granted, regardless of age.

 Cantonal authorities are responsible for issuing permits.
 For more information, please visit the Federal Migration Office website.